Charlevoix Emmet History ~ Honoring the Military

 Smyezek/Zygmont No obituary

-Irvin Earl Kubursky’s name was spelled on the plaque with an “I”, but in his newspaper death notice, an “E” began the name.
+Irvin Earl Kubursky’s name was spelled on the plaque with an “I”, but in his newspaper death notice, an “E” began the spelling of his name.

 According to the 22 March 1923 Levering Local news article posted farther above: This memorial was for the Emmet County World War I Heroes who gave their lives in their country’s service during the World War.
 The names included only those who lost their lives during the time of American participation in the war, up to and including 22 November 1918, and the listed names were sent March 19 (Year not named) to the firm designing the plaque.
 Many of the memorialized died due to influenza, often followed by pneumonia, (one from tuberculosis) never having seen battle.
 They had been called, however, and were in service to the country upon death.